goshippo/shippo-php-client/README.md

 #Shippo PHP API wrapper

-Shippo is a shipping API that connects you with multiple shipping carriers (such as USPS, UPS, DHL, Canada Post, Australia Post, UberRush and many [others](https://goshippo.com/shipping-carriers/)) through one interface.
+Shippo is a shipping API that connects you with multiple shipping carriers (such as USPS, UPS, DHL, Canada Post, Australia Post, UberRUSH and many [others](https://goshippo.com/shipping-carriers/)) through one interface.

 Our API provides in depth support of carrier functionality.
 Here are just some of the features we support for USPS, FedEx and UPS via the API.